MVC-5/5sherpas/README.md

 Did you know that each interrelated wellness dimension (emotional, spiritual, environmental, physical, social, and intellectual) is important in the pursuit of optimum health, according to the [World Health Organization](https://www.who.int/)?

-The **5 Sherpas** app helps you to achieve a healthier and more balanced life by suggesting activities called weekly challenges, after creating your account and sign in you will be able to select your initial three relevant categories among:
+The **5 Sherpas** app helps you to achieve a healthier and more balanced life by suggesting activities called weekly challenges.
+After creating your account and login you will be able to select your initial three categories from the list below:

 - Wellness
 - Intelligence